surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Re-run the preview

-After you complete the survey, you can see the survey results in the format of a table or JSON object.
-Above the results, you can see the Preview Survey Again button.
-Click it to preview the survey again:
+After you complete the survey, you can see the survey results in the table or JSON format.
+Click the Preview Survey Again button above the results to preview the survey again:

 <img src="images/survey-creator-preview-survey-again.png" alt="Survey Creator - Preview survey again" width="50%">